-Optimum heat transfer and precise temperature control are two vital characteristics of a first-class scalding system.
-Optimum heat transfer ensures that scalding is done efficiently.
-Precise temperature control is important for any scalding process, whether birds are to be soft, medium or hard scalded.
+Optimal heat transfer and precise temperature control are two vital characteristics of a first-class scalding system.
+Optimal heat transfer ensures that scalding is done efficiently.
+Precise temperature control is important for any scalding process, whether birds are to be soft-, medium- or hard-scalded.

 The scalding process will largely determine the appearance, color and visual quality of the end product.

 - Clever design means fewer cubic meters of water per bird